akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 To unpublish several products at the same time:
 1. Go to the Product grid
 1. Click on the "..." in the top right corner of the screen
-1. Select "Published products” in the dropdown
+1. Select `Published products` in the dropdown
 1. Tick the products in the grid
 1. Click on the Bulk Actions button at the bottom of the screen, and select the Unpublish action

 ![image](../img/dummy.png)

-1. Select the “Unpublish” operation:
+1. Select the `Unpublish` operation:
     *   If you are in charge of all selected products, follow the steps and all products will be unpublished
     *   If you are in charge of only part of the selected products: a message will appear to inform you that you can only unpublish the products for on which you have own rights.
 Then follow the next steps and only the products you own will be unpublished.
 The other products will not be unpublished